 - The business owner must be willing to allow the factor to collect the invoice directly from the customer.

-Should you consider factoring?
+Should you consider Invoice Factoring?

-Depending on the industry and the nature of the business, factoring may be a viable option to many small businesses in need of capital—and in some industries is standard practice.
+Depending on the industry and the nature of the business, factoring may be a viable option for many small businesses in need of capital—and in some industries is standard practice.
 The ability factoring provides to access capital quickly makes it a viable option for many small business owners.

 To Sum Up